rafalmas/gript/README.md

 - `url` the url of your project
 - `repository` the GIT url of your application, used in the `release` and `prerelease` tasks.
 - `server` configuration options for the web server like port number, live reload port number, host name etc.
+- `partials` is a glob pattern to specify what files should bne considered as Angular `$templateCache` templates.
+Refer to the [Partials](#partials) section for details.

 You may kickstart your project by copying `sample_configs/gulpfile.js` to the root of your own project.
 This gives you a very simple build configuration as a starting scenario.